Workplace Biodiversity Champion Inspires Us All to Do More

 Q: How has the pandemic affected the client brief?
 How do you help clients to assess what they need next and design the right space for their organisation?

 When we know what level of flexibility is right for the business, the space becomes the enabler to support the organisation.
-The right space, designed to fit the need, will support that business, its culture and vision.
+The right space, designed to fit the need, will support that business, its culture and its vision.

-A lot of data needs to be gathered and the right questions asked first before we can arrive at the best solution, typically it takes 8 weeks to complete this process.
+A lot of data needs to be gathered and the right questions asked first before we can arrive at the best solution; typically, it takes 8 weeks to complete this process.
 If you are looking to move, you should start thinking about your real estate strategy around one year ahead of your lease break.

 Our Service banner with plants in office.